JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7975 days**.

-And here is a just a random fact -  **Colonel Sanders traveled over 250,000 miles a year visiting various parts of his Kentucky Fried Chicken Empire**.
+And here is a just a random fact -  **The Roman emperor Domitian took great pleasure in being secluded in his room for hours and catching flies and stabbing them with pens**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)